one-ware/one-ware.com/docs/one-ai/01-getting-started/51-training-and-export.md

 id: training-and-export
 title: Training and Exporting your AI Model
 sidebar_label: Training and Export
-draft: true
 ---

-## Training

-> For these steps you need to be connected to the ONE AI Cloud
+> For the following steps you need to be connected to the ONE AI Cloud

 Ensure that your training data is uploaded, labeled, and properly prepared.
 This includes applying any necessary prefilters and selecting the most effective augmentations.
 Once your data is ready, double-check your model and hardware settings before starting the training process

-### Training a new AI Model
+## Training a new AI Model

 You can create new AI model instances, so you can save old trained models and try out new ones.